The Science of Self-Love: 25 Data-Backed Practices

 Assess your progress with this interactive tool to refine your breathwork practice:

-Reflection Prompt: Which of these self-care practices speaks to you most?
+Reflection Prompt: Which of these self-love techniques speaks to you most?
 Write down one you’ll try this week and why it feels right for you.

 Embodied Emotional Healing

-Embodied emotional healing acknowledges that our bodies hold onto past experiences, including trauma.
-Practices like breathwork, a cornerstone of self-love techniques, help release these stored emotions.
+Embodied emotional healing, using self-love techniques like breathwork, acknowledges that our bodies hold onto past experiences, including trauma.
+Practices like breathwork help release these stored emotions.
 This approach promotes deeper healing by emphasizing feeling and processing over just thinking.
 Learn more through a mindfulness retreat.

 Your Self-Love Journey

-Self-love is a lifelong journey, not a quick fix.
+Self-love is a lifelong journey, not a quick fix, and self-love techniques can guide you every step of the way.
 Expect highs and lows along the way.
 By consistently practicing these self-love techniques, you’ll build meaningful progress.
 Be patient, celebrate your small victories, and keep showing up for yourself.

 “You, yourself, as much as anybody in the entire universe, deserve your love and affection.” – Buddha